 THE TASKS: Bed preparation and maintenance, planting, weeding, mulching, harvesting, pruning, designing/building spiral herb garden, creating swales and paths, making trellises & garden structures, food processing.

 OTHER WORK: Depending on your skills, we also need help with basic house maintenance, and will welcome help with cooking, cleaning, pet-care, and other ongoing household chores.
-We also often have other projects in mind such as building a tent platform, outdoor solar shower, wooden walkways/decks, and other fantasies!
+In addition, we often have other projects in mind such as building a tent platform, outdoor solar shower, wooden walkways/decks, and other fantasies!

 WHO WE ARE: We are three women, 2 cats and 2 dogs living within walking distance of Charlottesville's historic downtown pedestrian mall.
 We're on the city bus line and are close to Greyhound & Amtrak stations.
 We are non-smokers & live simply.
 We have solar panels which provide about 80% of our electricity needs, and solar-boosted hot water.
 We dry clothes on lines & racks, use energy-efficient cooking techniques, recycle, compost, and practice water-conservation measures.